tOverney/project_report/sliderust-master/slides.md

 # Benchmarking cuda cores

-* Are floating points and int ALUs really present at a 1:1 ratio ?
+* Are (single-precision) floating-point and integer units really present in each core ?
-* How could the inferior integer performances be explained if yes ?
+* How could the inferior integer performances be explained they are ?
 * How is the scheduling performed ?

 # Fermi's Streaming Multiprocessor